Vonage-Community/blog-video_express-js-example-project/README.md

 - `server.js` creates the session that users will use to connect to the room.
 For applications with multiple rooms, the session IDs will need to be stored in a database.

-## To use the demo

-Click `Show` in the header above and then `In a New Window` to see your app live.
-Copy that link and open in another browser window (be careful of audio feedback).

 ## Deployed Demo

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/fork/github/Vonage-Community/blog-video_express-js-example_project)